|Worth seeing:||for fans of the book who want to see the spiritual parable brought to colourful life|

 There’s a suggestion that the alternative presentation of events is meant to strengthen our belief in god.
 It certainly didn’t have that effect on me.

-Life of Pi work well as a story of survival against all the odds – less well as a religious or philosophical parable.
+Life of Pi works well as a story of survival against all the odds – less well as a religious or philosophical parable.